stuerp/foo_vis_spectrum_analyzer/README.md

   * Added style to display the RMS value as text.
   * Reduced jitter.
 * Improved: Increased the maximum amplitude to +6dB.
+* Improved: Optimized rendering the axes a little bit while preserving the more imported labels:
+  * The first and last label are always rendered.
+  * The C notes are always rendered the Notes mode of the X-axis.
 * Fixed: Setting the LED size and LED gap both to zero caused the component to freeze.

 v0.7.5.1, 2024-04-06